CONSULTATION & EDITING

 The Birds & Muses team will provide a rate quote after consultation with Kate.
 You are welcome to request the Birds & Muses schedule of sample rates here.

 A Manuscript Read-Through is the least expensive way to get Kate's feedback on your writing project, but is also less comprehensive and granular.
-Think of it as getting a big-picture assessment.

 Full Manuscript Evaluation/Developmental Edit

 A Full Manuscript Evaluation/Developmental Edit is a more in-depth, detailed evaluation of a complete draft as it is, as well as a comprehensive “road map” for the writer to follow in developing and revising the work to bring it to a higher level.
-A developmental edit (also called a content or substantive edit) delves deeply into the content of the work— its underlying logic and ideas and concept, and how they hold together—as well as its “scenery” in terms of line-by-line evaluation of craft issues specific to the work’s genre, such as narrative arc, situation vs. story, characterization, conflict, retrospection, point of view, time management, structure, pacing, language…and technical issues such as grammar, punctuation, spelling, consistency, and formatting.
+A developmental edit (also called a content or substantive edit) delves deeply into the content of the work— its underlying logic and ideas and concept, and how they hold together—as well as its surface or “scenery” in terms of line-by-line evaluation of craft issues specific to the work’s genre, such as narrative arc, situation vs. story, characterization, conflict, retrospection, point of view, time management, structure, pacing, language…and technical mechanics such as grammar, punctuation, spelling, consistency, and formatting.

 If you don’t feel your project is ready for a Full Evaluation/Developmental Edit but you’d like more detailed input than a Manuscript Evaluation provides, Kate can give your manuscript a Full Evaluation with a Partial Edit (the first 25-100 pages), which will give you the benefit of a complete evaluation as well as a “partial road map” to follow as you revise, without paying for a full edit of pages you expect to rewrite.